ArnabSarkar3158/STARS-EOS-/README.md

 How to run:
   1. Run the command ./FD to run the code.
-  2. If making changes to any subroutine, run make.
+  2. If making changes to any subroutine, run make first.